Introduction

 The Athens Biennale utilizes a diverse range of venues throughout the city, often activating unconventional or underused spaces that reflect Athens' complex urban landscape.
 Rather than maintaining a fixed location, each edition selects sites that resonate with its specific thematic concerns, creating meaningful dialogue between contemporary art and the city's architectural, historical, and social contexts.

-Past venues have included the former Athens Stock Exchange, abandoned hotels, disused factories, historic cinemas, archaeological sites, and various public spaces.
+Past venues have included the former Athens Stock Exchange (4th edition), the Diplareios School (3rd edition), abandoned hotels, disused factories, historic cinemas, archaeological sites, and various public spaces.
+Notable locations have also included Technopolis for the inaugural edition, the Bagkeion Hotel for the 5th edition, and various sites around Omonoia Square.
 This nomadic approach highlights the biennale's responsiveness to changing urban conditions while encouraging visitors to experience diverse neighborhoods and architectural environments.

 Video Experience